LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 The calibration can be run using:
 > kalibr_calibrate_imu_camera --bag [filename.bag] --cam [camchain.yaml] --imu [imu.yaml] --target [target.yaml]

-The temporal calibration is turned off by default and can be enabled using the **--time-calibration** argument.
+The temporal calibration is turned on by default and can be disabled using the **--no-time-calibration** argument.
 More information about options is available using the help argument:<br\>
 > kalibr_calibrate_imu_camera --h

 ### 4) The output